 First, saute your onion over medium heat in a few tablespoons of veggie broth, or a couple teaspoons of oil.
 Saute until lightly browned and softened, adding a little more broth if necessary to keep the onion from sticking to the bottom of the pan.

 Next, add garlic and oregano and saute for about 30 seconds more.
-Add cauliflower and broth, bring to a boil, cover and simmer for about 10 minutes.
+Add cauliflower and broth, bring to a boil, cover, and simmer for about 10 minutes.
 Cauliflower is done when it breaks apart easily when pierced with a fork.

 Once the cauliflower is tender, add the entire contents of the pan to a blender.
-Add nutritional yeast, lemon juice, non-dairy milk and salt.
+Add nutritional yeast, lemon juice, non-dairy milk, and salt.
 Blend until completely smooth and creamy.
-Add a little more milk to reach desired consistency if necessary.
+Add a little more milk to reach the desired consistency if necessary.
 Done!
-The sauce is now ready to use as you please.
-My absolute favorite way to use this sauce is on pasta with some sauteed mushrooms and broccoli.
-That might be my favorite meal in the universe right there.

 Did you make this recipe?